senwu/emmental-tutorials/chexnet/README.rst

 2. Download the CheXNet dataset (including all images and meta information file (e.g. nih_labels.csv)) used in the tutorial to the local directory.

-3. Run the CheXNet tasks with the following command, where ``TASK`` is task name list delimited by ``,``, any combination from ``Atelectasis``, ``Cardiomegaly``, ``Effusion``, ``Infiltration``, ``Mass``, ``Nodule``, ``Pneumonia``, ``Pneumothorax``, ``Consolidation``, ``Edema``, ``Emphysema``, ``Fibrosis``, ``Pleural_Thickening``, and
+3. Run the CheXNet tasks with the following command, where ``TASK`` is the task name list delimited by ``,``, any combination from ``Atelectasis``, ``Cardiomegaly``, ``Effusion``, ``Infiltration``, ``Mass``, ``Nodule``, ``Pneumonia``, ``Pneumothorax``, ``Consolidation``, ``Edema``, ``Emphysema``, ``Fibrosis``, ``Pleural_Thickening``, and